On this page:

 - Educational resources

-FTP will be running teacher training workshops and providing access to online educational resources covering many aspects of astronomy, as support for the Gaia mission.
+FTP runs teacher training workshops and provides access to online educational resources covering many aspects of astronomy, as support for the Gaia mission.

 FTP website: http://www.faulkes-telescope.com/